Introduction

 Debugging and Security

-If you find that tables were dropped erroneously, you can restore them in your site’s database using a separate command, partial-restore
+If you find that tables were dropped erroneously, you can restore them in your site’s database using a separate command, partial-restore.

 Conclusion

-feature is a powerful tool in the Empress suite that enables developers to maintain clean and efficient database structures by removing redundant tables.
+The trim-database feature is a powerful tool in the Empress suite that enables developers to maintain clean and efficient database structures by removing redundant tables.
 With the detailed explanation provided in this guide, developers should be able to effectively integrate this feature into their workflow and use it to optimize their software development and customization process.